Practice Information Note APP 1: Case Management of Full Court and Appellate Matters

 1.2 This Practice Information Note deals with:

-• National Appeals Coordinating Judges
+• The role of the National Appeals Coordinating Judge

 • Initial Triage of Full Court and Appellate Matters